derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 • Threat simulation and detection, using Kali Linux to conduct scanning, enumeration, and intrusion attempts validated through SIEM and firewall logs.

 • Enterprise troubleshooting, including multi layered debugging across networking, firewalls, Windows, Linux, hybrid cloud, and security monitoring components.
-## gu

-• Windows Server administration, Active Directory structure design, user and device management, DNS and DHCP setup.

-• FortiGate deployment with SD WAN configuration, high availability setup, and identity based firewall rules using LDAP and FSSO.

-• Linux system deployment across Ubuntu and Debian, including service installation and authentication integration.

-• SIEM log collection, alerting, and event correlation through Wazuh for Windows, Linux, and firewall activity.

-• SNMP based monitoring and alerting using Zabbix for system performance and network visibility.

-• IT asset inventory and ticket management using GLPI to replicate enterprise IT workflows.

-• Cross platform identity management with LDAP and user mapping through FSSO for security visibility.

-• Traffic inspection, log analysis, and session monitoring through FortiView and system logs.

-• Simulated attack generation with Kali Linux and detection across SIEM, monitoring dashboards, and firewall logs.

-• Enterprise level troubleshooting across networking, firewall, Windows, and Linux environments.

 ## TOOLS AND TECHNOLOGIES USED